WGCU-FM: HD Radio

 For its first 13 years as a locally focused station, WGCU-FM aired a mix of NPR news programs and classical music.
 In 2009, WGCU moved its classical music programming to its HD Radio digital subchannel.

 Then in 2012, when Classical South Florida affiliate 88.7 WNPS signed on in the market, WGCU-FM's HD subchannel changed.
 It became xPonential Radio, an Adult Album Alternative (Triple-A) format produced by WXPN in Philadelphia.
 In 2015, 88.7 WNPS ended its classical format and switched to Christian Contemporary music as WDLV.
 At that point, WGCU-FM added an HD3 subchannel with classical music programming to fill the gap left by the end of WNPS.

 As of June 25, 2018, the xPonential Radio service ended.
 The Classical 24 network moved from WGCU-FM-HD3 to HD2.

 In June 2025 Beacon, a project put together by the Florida Department of Emergency Management, Futuri, and Florida Public Media was added to HD-3.
 The service is primarily emergency alerts and public warnings powered by AI voices.
+The service was discontinued in March 2026.